 If you have placed another person in harm’s way without directly injuring him or her, you could be charged with endangerment.
 This is a more serious charge than many defendants imagine and results from reckless behavior.
-Endangerment is often specific to vehicular incidents, though in many cases it is not.
+Endangerment is often specific to vehicular incidents in Phoenix, though in many cases it is not.
+Our reckless endangerment attorneys in Phoenix can help you decipher the charges in your particular case.

 What Is Endangerment?